GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

   ### For Dual Boot:
+  Note: After resetting NVRAM, you need to do the steps from 4 to 6.

  1. Make sure that `Microsoft` is in the same folder as `BOOT` and `OC`
  2. Boot to Windows from BOOT MENU
  3. Download [EasyUEFI](easyuefi.com/index-us.html)